 If you paid with a credit card, there are federal laws that protect you against having to pay for charges on your account when you have not received the ordered service of merchandise.
 Go to your credit card website to find out how to submit your dispute.

 Always report the scam to the Attorney General’s Office.
-If the scam involves a robocall, use our Robocall Complaint Form.
+If the scam involves a telephone call or text, use our Scam Reporting Form.
 Reporting the scam may not get you the money back, but it will help prevent the scammer from hurting others.